nbogojevic/midea-beautiful-air/README.md

 ## Supported appliances

-The library works with Midea dehumidifiers supporting V2 and V3 protocol.
+The library works with Midea air conditioners and dehumidifiers supporting V2 and V3 protocol.

 Some examples of supported dehumidifiers: